Vermont in October: Where to Go, What to Do, and When to Visit

 Lye Brook Falls is a single cascade plummeting more than 125’ into a rocky streambed.
 It’s not deep enough to swim at the falls, but there’s a nice swimming hole on the dirt road that leads to the Lye Brook Falls Trailhead.

-Where to Stay in Bennington County, Vermont
+Where to Stay in Vermont in October

 Bennington County has two shires, Manchester in the north and Bennington in the south.
 It’s about a half-hour drive between the two, so you don’t necessarily want to be hopping between them constantly during your visit.
 There are lots of lodging choices in both towns.